uptrace/bunrouter/README.md

 ### MethodNotAllowedHandler
 If a pattern matches, but the pattern does not have an associated handler for the requested method, the router calls the MethodNotAllowedHandler.
-The default version of this handler just writes the status code http.`StatusMethodNotAllowed`.
+The default version of this handler just writes the status code `http.StatusMethodNotAllowed`.

 ### Panic handling
 TreeMux.PanicHandler can be set to provide custom panic handling.
 The default implementation just returns error 500.
 The function `ShowErrorsPanicHandler`, adapted from [gocraft/web](https://github.com/gocraft/web), will print panic errors to the browser in an easily-readable format.